Strauss–Howe generational theory: Generations: The History of America's Future, 1584 to 2069

-After the publication of their first book Generations, Martin Keller a professor of history at Brandeis University, said that the authors "had done their homework".
+After the publication of their first book Generations, Morton Keller, a professor of history at Brandeis University, said that the authors "had done their homework".
 He said that their theory could be seen as pop sociology and that it would "come in for a lot more criticism as history.
 But it's almost always true that the broader you cast your net, the more holes it's going to have.
 And I admire [the authors'] boldness."
 Sociologist David Riesman and political scientist Richard Neustadt offered strong, if qualified, praise.
-Riesman found in the work an "impressive grasp of a great many theoretical and historical bits and pieces" and Neustadt said Strauss and Howe "are asking damned important questions, and I honor them."The Times Literary Supplement called it "fascinating" and "about as vague and plausible as astrological predictions".
+Riesman found in the work an "impressive grasp of a great many theoretical and historical bits and pieces" and Neustadt said Strauss and Howe "are asking damned important questions, and I honor them."
+The Times Literary Supplement called it "fascinating", but also "about as vague and plausible as astrological predictions".
 Publishers Weekly called it "as woolly as a newspaper horoscope".

 In 1991, Jonathan Alter wrote in Newsweek that Generations was a "provocative, erudite and engaging analysis of the rhythms of American life".
 However, he believed it was also "an elaborate historical horoscope that will never withstand scholarly scrutiny."
 He continued, "these sequential 'peer personalities' are often silly, but the book provides reams of fresh evidence that American history is indeed cyclical, as Arthur Schlesinger Jr. and others have long argued."
 But he complained, "The generational boundaries are plainly arbitrary.
 The authors lump together everyone born from 1943 through the end of 1960 (Baby Boomers), a group whose two extremes have little in common.
 And the predictions are facile and reckless."
 He concluded: "However fun and informative, the truth about generational generalizations is that they're generally unsatisfactory."
 Arthur E. Levine, a former president of the Teachers College of Columbia University said "Generational images are stereotypes.
 There are some differences that stand out, but there are more similarities between students of the past and the present.
 But if you wrote a book saying that, how interesting would it be?"

 In response to criticism that they stereotype or generalize all members of a generation, the authors have said, "We've never tried to say that any individual generation is going to be monochromatic.
 It'll obviously include all kinds of people.
 But as you look at generations as social units, we consider it to be at least as powerful and, in our view, far more powerful than other social groupings such as economic class, race, sex, religion, and political parties."